Arcu7/personal-website/content/about/index.md

 [ author ]
   name = "Rifaldo Agustinus Salim"
 +++
-**Hello there!** My name is **Rifaldo** and I'm a university student from Binus University that is currently enrolling in its School of Computer Science specifically on the Network Technology stream.
+**Hello there!** My name is **Rifaldo** and I'm a university student from Binus University that is currently enrolling in its School of Computer Science specifically on the Network Technology stream.<br><br>
 Currently, I'm studying and learning various skills and knowledge related to Network Technology such as **Cloud Computing/Infrastructure**, **Computer & Network Security**, **Linux System Administration**, and others.

 <!-- Hugo is the **world’s fastest framework for building websites**.
 It is written in Go.